 1. No sound is coming out

 If your hearing aid batteries are fully charged or new, the device is turned on and the volume (where you have this option) is adjusted appropriately, but you still can’t hear anything through your hearing aid, this could be a sign the sound channel is blocked with earwax.
 Follow the steps above to change the wax filter.

 If sound is only coming through your earpiece intermittently, there could an earwax blockage.
 Follow the steps above to change the wax filter.

 3. The volume is not loud enough

 If you have your hearing aid turned on and inserted correctly but you still can’t hear properly, the sound channel could be blocked with earwax.
 Follow the steps above to change the wax filter.

 For assistance changing your hearing aid wax filter

 We know that getting to a clinic might be difficult right now.
-If you are having difficulty changing your hearing aid wax filter or have changed it and the issue persists, please call the Audika Hearing Care Help Line on 0800 001 726 or visit the Audika website to Live Chat with an Audika Agent, Monday to Friday 9 AM to 5 PM for further assistance.
+If you are having difficulty changing your hearing aid wax filter or have changed it and the issue persists, please call us on 0800 569 152 or Live Chat with an Audika Customer Service Representative, available weekdays from 9am - 5pm (AEDST).